 - Spyder5 Elite (for professional photographers): affiliate link

 About Spyder5 Pro they say: “It calibrates all your laptop and desktop displays to an industry color reference standard and determines optimal screen brightness, exposing the fine shadow details and highlights in your photos.
 Now your edited images will always match your prints.“.

 It’s basically a little device that you put onto your monitor and does all alone.
 It’s fast, intuitive and easy, which in my opinion is the best feature.

 Everything you need to know about the installation is in this video.

 This is not an optional tool if you are a pre-professional/professional and my advice is to invest in one of these three, you won’t regret it.

-So friends, these were just 3 of the reasons why you should print your photos.
+So friend, these were just 3 of the reasons why you should print your photos.
 As the guru of Photoshop Marianna Santoni says: the difference between a digital file and a print is the same that there is between a recipe and a finished dish ready to experience with all our senses.